This post may contain affiliate sales links. Please see my full disclosure policy for details

 How to Make Blueberry Lemon Cake

-- Prepare your baking pans.
+- Prepare the baking pans.
 I’ve offered some helpful hints below.

-- Toss the blueberries with 2 tablespoons of flour.
+- Prep and add the blueberries.
+Toss the blueberries with 2 tablespoons of flour.
 Then gently fold the blueberries into the batter.

-- Divide the batter evenly between the three pans, about 1 2/3 cups of batter per pan and bake according to instructions in the recipe card.
+- Bake.
+Divide the batter evenly between the three pans, about 1 2/3 cups of batter per pan and bake according to the instructions in the recipe card.

-- I recommend placing a metal mixer and the whisk in the freezer for 5-10 minutes prior to starting.
+- Chill the bowl: I recommend placing a metal mixer and the whisk in the freezer for 5-10 minutes prior to starting.
 Also keeping your ingredients refrigerated up until you’re ready to use them.

-- Next, add the powdered sugar and vanilla extract, beating on low until sugar is incorporated.
+- Add the sugar.
+Next, add the powdered sugar and vanilla extract, beating on low until sugar is incorporated.
 Then continue beating at a high speed until stiff peaks form.

 The whipped cream will thicken pretty quickly once the mascarpone has been added.
 This frosting is very light and it’s not overly sweet so it allows the flavors of the cake to really shine through.

-- If your layers are not all the same thickness, place your thickest and flattest layer on the bottom.
+Now it’s time to assemble your lemon blueberry cake!
+If the layers are not all the same thickness, place your thickest and flattest layer on the bottom.

-- First, I pipe a layer of the mascarpone whipped cream and spread evenly.
+- Frost the first layer.
+First, pipe a layer of the mascarpone whipped cream and spread evenly.
 Using a piping bag helps to ensure an even distribution of frosting.

-- Then spread a layer of lemon curd (about half the jar).
+- Add lemon curd.
+Then spread a layer of lemon curd (about half the jar).
 Don’t spread the lemon curd all the way to the edges, stop about ½ inch from the edge

-- Add the next layer of cake on top, and press it into layer below.
+- Add the next layer of cake on top.
+Press it into layer below.
 Try your best to place it centered and not leaning to one side or the other.

 For more helpful advice see the tips I’ve shared for how to make layer cakes.